rbeaujon/jackpot/README.md

 # Jackspot

 This repository serves as a prototype for a slot game (jackpot machine) with a loading screen feature.
-The design of the game incorporates images provided by Foxium company as part of an assigned assessment.
+The design of the game incorporates public images and re-edits on my own to be adapted for the game requirements.
 The game utilizes PixiJS to create an interactive and engaging user experience.

 ## Technical details